All Episodes

 Fairly rapidly, even.

-Uh so that's why we got to get really good at this technology and get even better at it, because we've got advanced conditions that we need to deal with, and the ice age is coming on us pretty quick.
+So that's why we've got to get really good at this technology and get even better at it because we've got advanced conditions that we need to deal with.

-And that's gonna be really a strain on all of our uh thinking and resources unless we become adults, throw away our um inculcated and trained in uh paradigm supporting objections, and simply open up to the idea that that with UFOs we are now in sci-fi world,
+And that's going to be really a strain on all of our thinking and resources unless we become adults, throw away our inculcated and trained in paradigm supporting objections and simply open up to the idea that with UFOs we are now in sci-fi world and it is necessary that we understand that in sci-fi world it's woo,

-and it is necessary that that um we understand that in sci-fi world it's woo, it's observation, it's um conclusions, but observations and conclusions only last as long as they last.
+it's observation, it's conclusions, but observations and conclusions only last as long as they last.

-There's no rigid paradigm because we're in it, we're discovering.
+There's no rigid paradigm because we're discovering.

-And they threw these off the shores off boats off the shore of Catalina Island, just so that it wouldn't be shown in history anywhere.
+And they threw these off the shores off boats off the shore of Catalina Island just so that it wouldn't be shown in history anywhere.

-So, anyway, um that kind of stuff, right?
+So anyway, that kind of stuff, right?

-All these kind of things will now be open and being discussed, and they'll have to be addressed by academia, because now academia can't come in and say, yada yada yada, you're full of shit about UFOs.
+All these kind of things will now be open and being discussed and they'll have to be addressed by academia because now academia can't come in and say yada yada yada you're full of shit about UFOs.

 Now we can come on into academia and say, hey, sit on it and spin.

-You know, UFOs are flying around, we see them, our lying eyes are telling us that you're full of shit for denying the uh potential that UFOs caused us, and that you're not going to advance in a career, you're not going forward with the rest of the species if you maintain the idea that humans are a naturally evolving creature here on this planet, of this planet, absent their technology.
+You're not going forward with the rest of the species if you maintain the idea that humans are a naturally evolving creature here on this planet, of this planet, absent their technology.

 And so if you take our technology away, how do we survive?

-Uh, how could we have evolved?
+How could we have evolved?

-And ergo did we evolve?
+And ergo, did we evolve?

 I say not.

-Now, um last thing, I've got to shut it off.
+I've got to shut it off.

 It's been too long.